ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/plugins/raw.md

 # Raw Import

-A Greenwood plugin to use ESM (`import`) syntax to load files as a module with a `default export` of the file contents as a string.
+A plugin that allows usage of ESM syntax to load a file's contents as a string.
 Inspired by **webpack**'s [raw loader](https://v4.webpack.js.org/loaders/raw-loader/).
 See the [plugin's README](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-import-raw) for complete usage information.

 ## Installation